realityexpander/Server.ktor-chat/README.md

 4. Make a local `/key` folder and copy the <keyname> file to your local app dev `/key` folder.

- It should look like this inside:
+ The file should look like this inside:

  ```
  -----BEGIN RSA PRIVATE KEY-----